meSch: Multi-Agent Energy-Aware Scheduling for Task Persistence: Conclusion and Future Work

 \subsubsection{Case 2}

-This case corresponds to the scenario when the first robot ($0^{'th}$ robot in the ordered list) returns either due to Gap flag condition being \textit{false}, or because of the violating Reserve SoC condition, i.e., \eqnN{ x_{j+1}^{0', com}(t) \gets x_{j}^{0', com}(t) \quad \forall t \in [t_{j+1}, t_{j,C}).} The candidate trajectories are committed for the remaining robots, i.e. $\forall k \in \Rcal^'\backslash\{0'\}$ and $\forall t^{i_1}_{s,m_1},t^{i_2}_{s,m_2} \in \Tcal$
+This case corresponds to the scenario when the $0^{'th}$ robot in $\Rcal'$ returns either due to violation of Gap flag condition or the Reserve SoC condition, i.e., \eqnN{ x_{j+1}^{0', com}(t) \gets x_{j}^{0', com}(t) \quad \forall t \in [t_{j+1}, t^{0'}_{j,C}).} The candidate trajectories are committed for the remaining robots, i.e. $\forall k \in \Rcal^'\backslash\{0'\}$ and $\forall t^{i_1}_{m_1},t^{i_2}_{m_2} \in \Tcal$